RejowiecBorough of Rejowiec, Chełm District, Lubelskie Voivodship

 Information about the crime

 The results of the survey confirmed the presence of numerous point ground disturbances in the second aera.
-The supposed depth of them ok.
-0.5-1.0 m (p.p.t.).
-These ground disturbances are likely to be responsible for individual excavations, which can be single graves.
+The supposed depth of them approx. 0.5-1.0 m.
+These ground represents individual excavations which can be single graves.

 The LIDAR survey in the first aera indicates a ground disturbance of an oblong shape.
-In the second aera, ground disturbance of smaller measurements is less visible.
+In the second aera, a less visible ground disturbance of smaller measurements was detected.

-An aerial photography query was conducted, resulting in acquisition a military aerial photograph (unknown date).
-The interpretation of the photo indicated two locations in the eastern part and the western cemetery plot, with very clearly visible ground disturbances.
+An aerial photography query was conducted resulting in obtaining a military aerial photograph (unknown date).
+The interpretation of the photo indicated two locations in the eastern part and the western cemetery plot with very clearly visible ground disturbances.

 Contact and cooperation